lambdaclass/lambda_ethereum_consensus/README.md

 docker run consensus --checkpoint-sync <url> --network <network> ...
 ```

-## Testing Environment with Kurtosis
+# Testing Environment with Kurtosis

-For testing the node locally we can simulate other nodes and start from genesis using [`Kurtosis`](https://docs.kurtosis.com/) and the lambda class fork of [`ethereum-package`](https://github.com/lambdaclass/ethereum-package.git).
+To test the node locally, we can simulate other nodes and start from genesis using [`Kurtosis`](https://docs.kurtosis.com/) and the Lambda Class fork of [`ethereum-package`](https://github.com/lambdaclass/ethereum-package.git).

-### Why using Kurtosis
+### Why Use Kurtosis
-We can test the process and transitioning of the Beacon state and execution of the consensus rules connecting the node to Spolia for example or even Mainnet; but testing validators require at least 32 ETH which is hard to get even in Testnet and beign selected as a block proposer would be a never ending task.
-For this reasons and specially the ability to test multiple Validators and completely different scenarios, right now, the best way is to use [`Kurtosis`](https://docs.kurtosis.com/) which in combination with the [`ethereum-package`](https://github.com/lambdaclass/ethereum-package.git) is a great way to simulate local testnets with great level of control on the participants of the network.
+We can test the process and transition of the Beacon state and execution of the consensus rules by connecting the node to Sepolia or even Mainnet.
+However, testing validators requires at least 32 ETH, which is hard to acquire even in Testnet, and being selected as a block proposer can be a never-ending task.
+For these reasons, and especially the ability to test multiple validators and completely different scenarios, the best approach currently is to use [`Kurtosis`](https://docs.kurtosis.com/).
+In combination with the [`ethereum-package`](https://github.com/lambdaclass/ethereum-package.git), Kurtosis is a great way to simulate local testnets with a high level of control over the network participants.

 ### Prerequisites
 - [`Docker`](https://docs.docker.com/get-docker/)